marsipu/mne-pipeline-hd/README.md

 Load the Pipeline-folder in an IDE like PyCharm, Spyder, Atom, etc. and run \_\_main\_\_.py

 ## Bug-Report/Feature-Request
-Please report bugs on GitHub as an issue or to me (mne.pipeline@gmail.com) directly And if you got ideas on how to improve the pipeline or some feature-requests, you are welcome to open an issue too or send an e-mail (mne.pipeline@gmail.com)
+Please report bugs on GitHub as an issue or to me (mne.pipeline@gmail.com) directly.
+And if you got ideas on how to improve the pipeline or some feature-requests, you are welcome to open an issue too or send an e-mail (mne.pipeline@gmail.com)